SYNOPSIS

 The Director

 His two feature-length films are Italian.
-Italian represents a kind of rebirth for him—a new language, free of judgment, in which he feels completely liberated.
+For Jérôme, the Italian language represents a kind of personal rebirth — a space of creative freedom and emotional truth where he feels completely liberated.

 In 2019, Jérôme was awarded a residency funded by the Veneto Region and the European Union to create a film inside an abandoned 19th-century factory, the Fabbrica Alta in Schio.
-The resulting film is titled Bigoli Bang.
+The result was his second feature, Bigoli Bang.

-His first independent feature film, The Chairs of God (2014), was selected for the Milan Film Festival and screened in cinematheques in both Milan and Rome.
+His first independent feature, The Chairs of God (2014), was selected at the Milan Film Festival and screened in cinematheques in both Milan and Rome.

-In 2021, he won the Best Music Video award at the Italian festival Ullapeppa with Les Géraniums.
+In 2021, he won the Best Music Video Award at the Italian festival Ullapeppa for Les Géraniums.